-Henrik Bresman is Assistant Professor of Organisational Behaviour at INSEAD.
+Henrik Bresman is Associate Professor of Organisational Behaviour at INSEAD and Academic Director of the INSEAD Global Leadership Centre (IGLC).
 He studied economics at the Stockholm School of Economics, philosophy and Japanese at Lund University, and financial management at Keio University.
 He received his PhD from the Massachusetts Institute of Technology.
-His current teaching at INSEAD focuses on developing principled and effective leaders, particularly in Asia.

 Professor Bresman is an expert on leading high-performance teams.
 He is the co-author of the top-selling book X-Teams: How to Build Teams that Lead, Innovate, and Succeed (published by Harvard Business School Press), which shows how teams at all levels can take on strategic leadership roles and change the direction of their organizations.
 It also documents how top management can unlock the talent of teams to create an infrastructure for innovation.